-The BKLYN MILE employs a wave start method.
+The BKLYN MILE, presented by HOKA, employs a wave start method.
 The waves and the associated start times are as follows:

 9:30AM: Masters Women (40 and older)

 9:50AM: Masters Men (40 and older)

 10:50AM: Trials of Miles Fast Movers Women’s Mile*